JayaswalPrateek/MyCSnotesForME/Data Strs.md

 	- binary search can also be performed on array instead of tree but the advantages of using trees are
 		- time complexity of insertion and deletion becomes `O(log n)`
 		- because if an array is full insertion will need a new array of a greater size and all previous elements have to be copied into the new array for inserting a single element so `O(n)`
-		- use array when it is  guaranteed that the array elements will just change/mutate without any insertion or deletions
+		- use array when it is  guaranteed that the array elements will be immutable
 	- types of binary trees
 		- strictly binary tree
 			- any node can either have 2 child nodes or no child nodes(leaf node) but cannot have a single node